 grants and private donations.
 The former are hard to come by.
 Evolutionary

 psychology in general is very poorly represented on National Institutes of

-Health grant review panels, etc. Chances for funding are even worse when one's core ideas fundamentally challenge the medical and corporate pharmaceutical
+Health grant review panels.
+Chances for funding are even worse when one's core ideas challenge the medical and corporate pharmaceutical

 mainstream, as does the SNH.
-Incidentally, this is one reason why evolutionary psychological hypotheses to do with mental health, regardless
+By the way, this is one reason why evolutionary psychological hypotheses to do with mental health, regardless

 of how compelling they may be on theoretical grounds, so often lack empirical support, as is often pointed out by critics